 However, we still need to help them out from time to time and in some cases we need to groom our rabbits from once a week to as much as once a day, depending on the type of rabbit.

 Obviously there are some breeds that require more grooming than others.
-For example the Angora rabbit breed need extensive grooming everyday otherwise their fur becomes matted, uncomfortable and unhealthy.
+For example, the Angora rabbit breed needs extensive grooming every day otherwise their fur becomes matted, uncomfortable and unhealthy.

 To avoid long and stressful rabbit grooming time, the answer is to keep your rabbits from getting too dirty.
-You can do this by keeping all housing and play areas clean from faecal waste material by removing it on a regular basis.
-You can also practically eliminate the sticky faecal pellets by making sure their diet is full of fibre, (80% grass and hay) and limit their intake of rich, high calorie treats.
+You can do this by keeping all housing and play areas clean from fecal waste material by removing it on a regular basis.
+You can also practically eliminate the sticky fecal pellets by making sure their diet is full of fiber, (80% grass and hay) and limit their intake of rich, high calorie treats.

 Things You’ll Need

 - Clean towels (several)

 - A spray bottle full of clean warm water

 - Slicker brush and combs